top of page

 Genus Neptis

-Thanks to Ian Richardson for id confirmations and detailing species traits as well as the following information on taxonomic developments for the genus.
-The image below of N. melicerta unfortunately lacks the identification basal line characteristics (obscured by thumb) which could possibly also identify it as a yet unnamed species.
-This taxonomic conundrum will be clarified in a forthcoming paper.
-The image of N. kiriakoffi could also be another species N. laeta (species can be difficult to morphologically distinguish), which has been recorded by Ducarme (2018) in both the ituri Forest and Semliki DRC and is more than likely found at Semuliki.
+The image below of N. melicerta lacks the identification basal line characteristics (obscured by thumb) which could possibly also identify it as a yet unnamed species.
+The image of N. kiriakoffi could also be another species N. laeta (species can be difficult to morphologically distinguish), which has been recorded by Ducarme (2024) in both the Ituri Forest and Semliki DRC and is more than likely found at Semuliki.
 However, the orange tip to the antenna points to a more definitive identification as N. kiriakoffi.

 Neptis saclava.jpeg